ghost-home/ProjectGW2/README.md

 - - Read Current Co Ordinates.
 - Walkspeed Modifying.
 (Max: 35)

-Check #releases for the latest version of the program.
+Check #Releases for the latest version of the program.

 Credits:
 - Fallen Ghost (ghosthome)